knowlesy/ADO_Ansible_yml/README.md

 Git clone in VS Code and cd into the TF folder then run through the motions

-Import the repo t your test project in ADO [Guide](https://learn.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops)
+Import the repo into your test project in ADO [Guide](https://learn.microsoft.com/en-us/azure/devops/repos/git/import-git-repository?view=azure-devops)

 Update the ado.sh file replacing all items within the <> brackets, don't forget to remove the brackets (see [here](https://learn.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=Windows) for how to create PAT Tokens and [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/pools-queues?view=azure-devops&tabs=yaml%2Cbrowser) for Agent pools)